“Walk Not According to the Flesh”

-The outcome of the Holy Spirit‘s work in the life is love, for “the fruit of the Spirit is love” (Gal.
-5:22).
+The outcome of the Holy Spirit’s work in the life is love, for “the fruit of the Spirit is love” (Galatians 5:22).
 And also what the law requires is summed up in Christian love, for “love is the fulfilling of the law” (Romans 13:10).
-Consequently, life according to the Spirit means a life in which the righteous demands of the law are fulfilled which is a life of love to God and love to man.
+Consequently, life according to the Spirit means a life in which the righteous demands of the law are fulfilled.
+This is a life of love to God and love to man.

-Love to God means keeping the first four commandments (Exodus 20) and love toward our neighbor means keeping the last six (Exodus 20).
+Love to God means keeping the first four commandments (Exodus 20:2-11) and love toward our neighbor means keeping the last six (Exodus 20:11-17).
 Love fulfills the law by making law keeping a delight (Psalms 40:8).
-People that are truly in love find it a joy to please those whom they love.
+People. that are truly in love. find it a joy to please those whom they love.

 Love is the acid test of our relationship with God and man.
 Jesus said,” If ye love me, keep my commandments” (John 14:15).
 It is impossible to love the Lord and not keep His commandments, because the Bible says, “This is the love of God, that we keep His commandments: and his commandments are not grievous” (1 John 5:3).
 And John adds, “He that saith, I know him, and keepeth not his commandments, is a liar, and the truth is not in him” (1 John 2:4).